jacobwang7/CS2-Problem-Set-7/README.md

 1. The file **must be in the `src` directory**.
 You will lose a point if it's in the wrong directory.

 2. Your code must compile.
 If it does not compile, you will get a 0.
-If your code does not compile at 11:45pm, comment out the part of the code that is preventing compilation, and include an comment explaining why you are commenting it out.
+If your code does not compile when it's time to submit, comment out the part of the code that is preventing compilation, and include an explanation of what you were trying to do and why it's not working.

 3. The TAs will review and run your code.
 Note that in addition to running your `main()` method, they will try out one of their own.
 It's a good idea to do some error checking to avoid any surprises during grading.

-min
+4. One point in your grade will be for "style and formatting".
+This includes (1) comments; (2) indenting in a way that allows for easy reading; (3) naming variables in helpful or memorable ways; (4) remembering that methods and variables should start with lowercase letters, while class and interface names should begin with a capital letter; (5) making consistent formamtting choices.

-5. One point in your grade for this problem set will be for efficiency.
+5. One point in your grade for this problem set will be for "efficiency".
 Do not write more code than you need.
-Do not write the same code over and over again.
 Do not create objects that do not need to be created.
-Do not move around Node objects when you can just exhange info.
+Do not adjust pointers in `swim()` and `sink()` if it's possible to just swap what is stored in the data storage variable.